structs-nl/zoekintranscripties/README.md

 First, the search page.
 There are several regular features and some less regular:

-Transcriptions are indexed and shown in the search result in the context where they originate from (books or bundles), including relevant metadata:

 <img width="1706" alt="image" src="https://github.com/user-attachments/assets/5d0b4d30-271c-4c62-a5d7-702ad3ea81ab">

-Search queries are parsed with an ANTLR parser and expanded with a customisable query expansion dictionary.
-The expanded query is sent to the search index, but more importantly: the expansions are presented to the user: a researcher can see what expansions are used and can de-select irrelevant ones:
+**Figure 1:** Transcriptions are indexed and shown in the search result in the context where they originate from (books or bundles), including relevant metadata.

 <img width="1710" alt="image" src="https://github.com/user-attachments/assets/dd7e140b-0dc9-4eb8-8f12-443cefd9f2e3">

+**Figure 2:** Search queries are parsed with an ANTLR parser and expanded with a customisable query expansion dictionary.
+The expanded query is sent to the search index, but more importantly: the expansions are presented to the user: a researcher can see what expansions are used and can de-select irrelevant ones.

 <img width="1752" alt="image" src="https://github.com/user-attachments/assets/9a375447-ef00-4b92-a936-7e6af493a82b">